(a) All Developments funded by the Department must

 was made and whether the repair sufficiently corrected the violation(s)

+or invoice.
 The Department will determine if submitted materials satisfactorily

 document correction of noncompliance.